 Analogies can be a powerful way of illustrating points.
 Let’s think about fighter jets.
 They are highly effective combat aircraft, so they are being refueled mid-air by a tanker plane.
 Each plane has a specific purpose, and they are not interchangeable – for a reason.
 In a similar manner, some types of vehicles are suitable for transporting, while others are best when they do deliveries.

 Many postal services are uncertain about MLEVs in suburban and urban routes due to their physical size and cargo volume.
 Choosing MLEVs goes against the “safe path” that traditional vans or car-like alternatives with higher capacities offer.
-But the reality is that postal services need to re-think the delivery strategy, like carpenters have done.
+But the reality is that postal services should consider to re-think the delivery strategy like carpenters have done.
 Because, even if you need to refill a nailgun magazine several times per day, you save significant time overall.

 What we have learned from the best, is a solid focus on letting transport tools do transportation, and delivery tools do delivery, even if it means spending 30 minutes going back for a refill during the day on peak days.
 Because when implemented correctly, you will still save at least one hour that day compared to a van or car-like alternative, and good strategies can be put in place to manage peak days and variation.